Kristina2216/vhs-lab/README.md

 # VHS Rental Application
 ## Blast From The Past

-This project simulates asimple VHS rental service.
+This project simulates a simple VHS rental service.

 ## Set Up